dashbird/site/content/blog/aws-api-gateway-vs-application-load-balancer.md

 We recently wrote about whether [API Gateway can act as a Load Balancer](https://dashbird.io/blog/can-api-gateway-act-load-balancer/).
 The answer is yes and, in many cases, they are substitutes for each other.
 But how should we choose which one to use?

-In this article, we will dive into more details on how these two types of HTTP networking services compare, using the AWS services as a base level: API Gateway and ALB (Application Load Balancer).
+In this article, we will dive into more details on how these two types of HTTP networking services compare, using the AWS services as a base level: API Gateway and Application Load Balancer (ALB).

 ## Scalability